 Harley-Davidson has been building motorcycles in America for more than 100 years — no small feat.
 Since the company’s start in 1903, more than 150 American motorcycle makers have come and gone, with Harley-Davidson outlasting them all.
 What began as a drawing of an engine designed to power a bicycle has turned into a megabrand well known and respected for building world-class motorcycles sold around the globe.
 Here’s a look at the journey started by William Harley and Arthur Davidson back in 1901.

 In 1901 at the young age of 21, William S. Harley created a blueprint drawing for an engine of his design that would fit into a bicycle frame.
 Just two years later, Harley and Arthur Davidson had built their first Harley-Davidson motorcycle.
-Production took place in their first “factory” — a 10-by-15-foot wooden shed in Milwaukee, Wisconsin, identified by a hand-lettered name on the door that read “Harley-Davidson Motor Company.”
+Production took place in their first “factory” — a 10-by-15-foot wooden shed in Milwaukee, Wisconsin, identified by a hand-lettered name on the door that read “Harley-Davidson Motor Co.”

 A Solid Reputation

 In 1908 Walter Davidson scored a perfect 1,000 points at the Seventh-Annual Federation of American Motorcyclists Endurance and Reliability Contest.
 Davidson also set a fuel-economy record achieving 188.234 miles per gallon.
 By this time, the company’s motorcycles were entering races and having great success.
 One year earlier Harley-Davidson motorcycles had won the Speed Test Milwaukee Hillclimb; Motorcycle Flying Start, Milwaukee; Five Mile Handicap, Janesville, Wisconsin; and Special Handicap Derby Day Races, Milwaukee.